dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You must not fight too often with one enemy, or you will teach him all your art of war.
+  To live a pure unselfish life, one must count nothing as one's own in the midst of abundance.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1294 days)
+## 🌟 Experiences (1295 days)

 ### 🧮 Programming languages